ErpNetDocs/info/features/applications/data-warehouse.md

 In the information-dominated business landscape, making use and making sense of accumulated data is becoming core to gaining knowledge and making informed decisions.
 Organizations are collecting so much data that storing and processing it becomes a significant challenge.
-It is still a common practice for companies to create numerous Excel tables to handle the data accrued.
+It is still a common practice for companies to create numerous spreadsheet tables to handle the data accrued.
-While Excel tables are great for organizing and sorting data sets and applying basic calculations and formulas, when it comes to storing, controlling, and analyzing vast amounts of data from different sources to support business intelligence, mere tables will not cut it.
+While most of the spreadsheet tables are great for organizing and sorting data sets and applying basic calculations and formulas, when it comes to storing, controlling, and analyzing vast amounts of data from different sources to support business intelligence, mere tables will not cut it.
-Even a simple everyday example, such as having multiple versions of the same table saved or edited by different users or accidentally deleting a crucial Excel table or field value can help highlight the need for a more streamlined method of handling and utilizing company data.
+Even a simple everyday example, such as having multiple versions of the same table saved or edited by different users or accidentally deleting a crucial spreadsheet files or field value can help highlight the need for a more streamlined method of handling and utilizing company data.
 Organizations need a *single source of truth* within their ERP system where *all* data is stored and managed, as opposed to having chunks of information living in disparate tables across systems and users.

 Enter the @@name *Data Warehouse* module – the digital storage of all your organization’s information.